microlinkhq/www/src/pages/blog/proxy-capabilities.md

 <Figcaption>No additional setup needed, just a Microlink Pro plan.</Figcaption>

 That's exactly what **Microlink Proxy** layer does.
 No failures.
-No maintaince.
+No maintenance.
 You don't need to do anything additional.
 It just works™.

 The **Microlink Proxy** is enabled for all [Microlink Pro](/#pricing) plans and it will handle all the situations for the [Top 500](https://github.com/Kikobeats/top-sites) most popular worldwide websites, in a transparent way, by default.